API Testing

 Functional vs. Non-Functional Testing

-Non-functional testing, on the other hand, evaluates the software’s performance (how fast the application responds) under various scenarios, its security (how well the application protects against unauthorized access), and its overall usability (how easily users can navigate and interact with the application).
+Non-functional testing, on the other hand, evaluates the software’s performance (how fast the application responds) in different scenarios, its security (how well the application protects against unauthorized access), and its overall usability (how easily users can navigate and interact with the application).
 It answers questions such as “How well does the software perform?” and “Is the software secure and user-friendly?”
 Unlike functional testing, which focuses on specific behaviours, non-functional testing evaluates aspects like speed, scalability, and user experience to ensure that the program is dependable and efficient in real-world scenarios.
-This approach often requires a white-box testing perspective, understanding the application’s internal workings to assess its performance and scalability.
+This approach often requires a white-box testing perspective.
+It involves understanding the application’s internal workings to assess its performance and scalability.

 Functional testingNon-functional testing